JeremyTCD/Blog/src/content/articles/the-semantic-versioning-lifecycle.md

 # Pre-Release Phase

+## Description
-A piece of software is in this phase when it isn't production ready, but is working its way toward a target release (a production-ready version); like in the initial development phase, development is rapid and the software's public API is very unstable.
+A piece of software is in this phase when it isn't production ready, but is moving toward a release (a production-ready version); like in the initial development phase, development is rapid and the software's public API is very unstable.

 > [!alert-note]